audflexbutok/HCI-Project1/README.md

 The SET button is to reprogram the buttons above, but to do so you have to press that button and then go through a complicated sequence of buttons.
 While we could fix the issue of the times not corresponding to the button numbers, the interface makes it complicated to do so, so we never do it.

 The CHECK button turns off the beep when the defrosting cycle is halfway done.
 For example, if you defrost something for 10 seconds, it will beep at 5 seconds.
 If you give it an odd number, it will beep on the ceiling of half the time.
 So a 13 second defrost would beep at 7 seconds for half the time.
 This is so you can check on the thing you're defrosting since some food is sensitive.
+I also believe that if it is held down with one of the numerical buttons, you can check the time and power level assigned to that button.

 The DOUBLE QUANTITY button has the potential to be useful, but we don't use it much.
 I think it should stay since I'd assume other resturants would use this a lot.

 EXPRESS DEFROST allows you to pick a time that the microwave defrosts rather than just pressing a "1" to start the microwave.

 SELECTAPOWER and SELECTATIME are useless for us.
-It would be a waste of time to change the power level, so we don't do that.
+With the way the power level is set up on this microwave, it would be a waste of time to change the power level, so we just don't.
 We also don't select the time since we usually need to microwave things for 10-40 seconds.
 However, I do think that it's essential for a microwave to be able to change the power level.

+I wish that instead of a defrost button, it was easier to change the power level.
+Defrosting is just microwaving something at a lower power level, so the need for another button would be eliminated.
+It would also be easier to change the power level according to what you are microwaving.
+For example, ham has a tendency to change texture when microwaved at high power even for shorter periods of time.
+If I were able to microwave ham for a reasonable amount of time (30 seconds) with a lower power level, it would heat up better and not change texture.

 # Improvements
+Personally, I am a fan of the ONE TOUCH functions.
+Being able to shut the microwave and quickly press a button corresponding to the time I need is actually fantastic and very quick.
+This is a good implementation for restaurant environments.
+I would keep this function, but change it to where the times on the button are more intuitive and corresponding to the button labels.

+I would change the handle to open the microwave into a mechanical button that is pushed.
+This will be more sanitary, as the handle is a more difficult shape and isn't always fast and easy to open.
+If I can just press in on the handle to open, I believe that would be faster for me.
+It will also be way easier to clean since it would just be a flat surface.

+Instead of having a defrost setting, I would implement a power level knob.
+This knob would just have basic power levels (25%, 50%, 75%, 100%) but it would mean we can change the power levels faster for different kinds of food.
+As I stated earlier, defrosting just microwaves things on a lower power level, so this function would replace the defrost button.

 # Justification
 For this project, I actually polled my coworkers about the microwave since I thought it would be interesting to hear from a group of people who all use the same microwave.
 I have summarized the statistics below.